AzehLM/Inception/README.md

 4. Use multi-stage builds for optimized images
 5. Add proper resource constraints
 6. Implement security best practices from day one

-These advanced concepts will make your Inception project production-ready and demonstrate deep Docker expertise!